epogrebnyak/abacus/README.md

 A minimal, yet valid double-entry accounting system, provided as a Python package and a command line tool.

+Using `abacus` you can define a chart of accounts, create a general ledger, post entries and produce balance sheet and income statement at accounting period end.

 ## Documentation

 <https://epogrebnyak.github.io/abacus/>